Jackson22153/doanWeb/README.md

 - Add github's token with "public_repo" permission for that token at least in a .env file placed in the root folder .env TOKEN=<YOUR_TOKEN>
 - Add client_id and client_secret for each google and github in the credential folder for authenticating with them in 2 separate files "google-credential.json" and "github-credential.json" at json format
+- Change REDIRECT_URI in the root folder for google and github oauth2 if necessary
 - Change the database information in config.php file in the root folder to connect to mysql server